ThomasKerbrat/file-storage/README.md

 ## Roadmap

-In no particular order :
+In no particular order:

 - Configure encoding.
 - Configure extension for the saved files.
 (They currently have no extension, only the key itself.)
 - Normalize the key before reading, writing or deleting the file.
+- Configure optional hooks for (de-)serializing data before read/write.
+- Initialize the internal keys array at instantiation.

 # License